-Evaluation Item Reason for Non- Yes No Abstract Explanation implementation (6) Does the company implement supplier management policies, requiring suppliers to observe relevant regulations on environmental protection, occupational health and safety, or labor and human rights?
-If so, describe the results. ✓ on an annual basis.
+Evaluation Item Implementation Status No Abstract Explanation implementation on an annual basis.
 If satisfaction data analysis shows that objective has not been met, the designated department will be responsible for carrying out improvement measures, and review will be undertaken by senior executives during management review meetings.
 The Company has secured products liability insurance to ensure customers rights.
-The Company established the Procedure of Supplier Management and the RBA Code of Conduct to require suppliers to meet local regulatory requirements in terms of labor rights, health and safety, environmental protection, ethics, and management systems.
+(6) Does the company implement supplier management policies, requiring suppliers to observe relevant regulations on environmental protection, occupational health and safety, or labor and human rights?
+If so, describe the results. \ The Company established the Procedure of Supplier Management and the RBA Code of Conduct to require suppliers to meet local regulatory requirements in terms of labor rights, health and safety, environmental protection, ethics, and management systems.
 To ensure suppliers' and contractors' compliance with RBA Code of Conduct, the Company undertakes social environmental responsibility audit and assessment for Level 1 suppliers and labor contractors on every year.
 5. Does the company reference internationally accepted reporting standards or guidelines, and prepare reports that disclose non-financial information of the company, such as corporate social responsibility reports?
 Do the reports above obtain assurance from a third party verification unit? > The Company adopts Global Reporting Initiative GRI standards producing CSR report and publishes on both the official website and MOPS.
 Stakeholders can download the report and understand the Company's efforts on concerned CSR topics.
 CSR report not verified by external certification institutions.
 None

-6. Describe the difference, if any, between actual practice and the corporate social responsibility principles, if the Company has implemented such principles based on the sustainable development Best Practice Principles for TWSE/TPEx Listed Companies: There have been no differences.
+6. Describe the difference, if any, between actual practice and the sustainable development principles, if the Company has implemented such principles based on the Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies: There have been no differences.